COVID-19 Pandemic – Changes to Library Services

 - You can use our form to recommend purchases.

-- Librarians are available to work with faculty to identify appropriate electronic resources that will meet course learning requirements:
+- Librarians are available to work with faculty to acquire appropriate electronic versions of resources that will meet course learning requirements:

 - Business: Elizabeth Marshall